 The Gartley Harmonic pattern trading strategy will teach you how to trade the Gartley pattern and start making money with a new concept to technical analysis.
 The Gartley harmonic pattern is part of the Harmonic trading chart patterns.

 Our team at Trading Strategy Guides is building the most comprehensive step-by-step guide into Harmonic trading, and we highly advise you to first start reading the introduction into the harmonic patterns which you can find here: Harmonic Pattern Trading Strategy- Easy Step By Step Guide.

 It’s necessary to read the introductory article into the harmonic patterns as this will give you a better understanding of how to trade the Harmonic Gartley.

-Over the years many different people have been looking at the market seeing different things but Scott Carney who found the harmonic patterns noticed that a certain pattern always appears to lead to good trading opportunities.
+Over the years, many people have been looking at the market and seeing different things, but Scott Carney, who found the harmonic patterns, noticed that a certain pattern always appears to lead to good trading opportunities.

 This chart pattern is called the Gartley chart pattern, also known as the Gartley 222.

 In financial markets, there is one primary high-probability reason to enter a trade: a good risk to reward ratio that can ensure you’re always going to win more than you lose.
 And the Gartley chart pattern can help you achieve your financial goals.
 We also have training on How to Trade with the Gartley Pattern.

 Introduction to Gartley Pattern

-Trade management of open orders or taking the last small position of the week is of course tasks which we can still do.
+Trade management of open orders or taking the last small position of the week are tasks we can still do.
 But usually speaking, if you do any trading at all at the end of the trading week, you would want to keep the trading light… especially if you are up in profit.
 Never give back what you earned in the first four days.